 Join a Frequent Renter Program and Save Time

 If you don't belong to one of the main rental car company frequent rental programs, you may want to join one well in advance of your Hawaii trip.

-For example, Budget's Fastbreak program with its RapidRez provision enables renters to keep their preferences on file which allows you to reserve a car online in a matter of seconds.
-Then, when you get to Hawaii, you don't have to wait in line for a car like the dozens of others folks who arrive on the same flight.
+For example, Budget's Fastbreak program, with its RapidRez provision, enables renters to keep their preferences on file, which allows you to reserve a car online in a matter of seconds.
+Then, when you get to Hawaii, you don't have to wait in line for a car like the dozens of other folks who arrive on the same flight.
 You go to a special agent and are usually in and out of the car rental location within 10 minutes.

 Be sure to take a copy of the free local maps that each car rental company makes available to visitors.
 The maps are excellent and will help you find your way around the islands.

 You May Not Need a Car in Waikiki

 If you're staying in Waikiki and plan to spend most of your time in Waikiki or downtown Honolulu, you may not need a rental car for your entire stay.
 Most places in Waikiki are within easy walking distance.